vu-rdm-tech/site_copy/getting-started/yoda-disk-cyberduck.md

 # Using Cyberduck with Yoda

-Cyberduck is desktop software for Microsoft Windows 10 and Apple OSX that can be used to transfer files between your computer and Yoda.
+Cyberduck is desktop software for Microsoft Windows 10 and Apple macOS that can be used to transfer files between your computer and Yoda.
 In this guide we will explain how to install Cyberduck, create a new connection (bookmark) to Yoda and end with some frequently asked questions and tips on using Cyberduck

 ## Getting Cyberduck

-**Apple OSX** : Cyberduck can be installed from the VU software center or downloaded from the internet.
+**macOS** : Cyberduck can be installed from the VU software center or downloaded from the internet.

-**Microsoft Windows 10** : Download Cyberduck from [https://cyberduck.io/download/](https://cyberduck.io/download/) it is free and you **do not** need to register.
+**Microsoft Windows 10/11** : Download Cyberduck from [https://cyberduck.io/download/](https://cyberduck.io/download/) it is free and you **do not** need to register.

 ![](screenshots/cbd-download.png)